You will find below general information on the IBRO Research Fellowships. Please click here to access currently open applications.

 International Brain Research Organization (IBRO) offers research fellowships that aim to provide increased research opportunities for neuroscientists and support the global advancement of neuroscience research.
 These fellowships intend to foster neuroscience research in less scientifically funded countries by providing support to excellent scientists from diverse geographic and scientific areas that wish to broaden the scope of their neuroscience training by working in first-class laboratories.

-A total of 8 fellowships are available (4 funded by IBRO and 4 funded by ISN).
-Applications from candidates who have completed their PhD within the past seven years are preferred.
+Three one-year fellowships are available.
+Applications from candidates who have completed their Ph.D. within the past three years and do not have postdoctoral experience are preferred.Scientists aged 35 or younger are eligible to apply.
 Personal circumstances such as parental leave or military service may also be considered.

 Location: host laboratories may be located in any country without restriction

 Amount: up to 37,000 Euros.
 The World Bank Atlas method is used to rank countries and identify low-income, lower-middle income, and upper-middle income economies.
 Applicants from these countries are preferable but not exclusive.
 Those from high-income countries currently experiencing decreased support for research will also be considered.

 Funds from an IBRO Research Fellowship should be used for travel and salary, not for research hardware, software or laboratory supplies and other indirect costs (such as administrative costs of a research institution or university).
 Qualified candidates will not yet have begun working at the laboratory where he/she is applying for the research fellowship at the time the application is submitted.
 The program generally does not allow duplicate funding.
 If simultaneous financial support from another source is offered, approval is required from the IBRO Secretariat.

 1. Project proposal: 1-2 pages (The proposed project should be different to the one undertaken at the home institution, as the fellowship should be used primarily to acquire a new skill.)